mulesoft-assets/template-sfdc2sfdc-opportunity-migration/README.md

 In this section we detail the way you have to run you Anypoint Temple on you computer.

 ### Running on Studio <a name="runonstudio"/>
-Once you have imported you Anypoint Template into Anypoint Studio you need to follow these steps to run it:
+Once you have imported your Anypoint Template into Anypoint Studio you need to follow these steps to run it:

 + Locate the properties file `mule.dev.properties`, in src/main/resources
 + Complete all the properties required as per the examples in the section [Properties to be configured](#propertiestobeconfigured)